daovorge/GADS-22-NYC/23_Project_Presentations/README.md

 ###August 19th 2015

 ###Objectives for this class:
- * Each student will give a 10 minute presentation of their course project, in order to showcase their work and the knowleddge they have gained over the course
+ * Each student will give a 9 minute presentation of their course project, in order to showcase their work and the knowleddge they have gained over the course
+ * Following the presentation there will be 2 minutes for questions
+ * A 1 minute handover between speakers is allowed for

 ###Class Agenda
 ##### - The running order for the talks is as follows (the order was generated randomly):